Frequently Asked Questions

 A: A form is attached to request a copy of a marriage license.
 A regular copy of a marriage license is $5.00 and a certified copy of a marriage license is $7.00.
 A certified copy is usually needed for any legal purposes.
 When a request is made, we need the parties’ names and the date or approximate year of the marriage.
-A self addressed, stamped envelope is required to return your requested documents, or include an extra $1.00 for postage and handling.
+A self-addressed, stamped envelope is required to return your requested documents, or include an extra $1.00 for postage and handling.
 Neither personal checks nor debit or credit cards are accepted.

 Q: How do I request a copy of my divorce decree?

 A: A copy of a divorce decree is $10.00, plus a $2.00 charge for the certification.
 Any other copies of a document, such as a property settlement or parenting plan are $1.00 per page for the first 10 pages, and $.50 page thereafter, according to the fee schedule.
-A self addressed, stamped envelope is requested, or include an extra $1.00 for postage and handling.
+A self-addressed, stamped envelope is requested, or include an extra $1.00 for postage and handling.
 Neither personal checks nor debit or credit cards are accepted.

 A: Copies of a document are $1.00 per page for the first 10 pages, and $.50 page thereafter, according to the fee schedule.
-A self addressed, stamped envelope is requested, or include an extra $1.00 for postage and handling.
+A self-addressed, stamped envelope is requested, or include an extra $1.00 for postage and handling.
 Neither personal checks nor debit or credit cards are accepted.

-Q: question How do I search for records?
+Q: How do I search for records?

-A: Anyone may come in the office to check the public records at no cost.
+A: Anyone may come to the office to check the public records at no cost.
 Record searches are done by the office staff for the fees set out in the fee schedule, which is $2.00 per name, per year for the first 7 years, and $1.00 per name per year for all additional years.
 There are no on-line search capabilities.